Airpods Not Working With Zoom (8 Fixes)

 2. Now open the Settings of the Zoom app.

-3. Now press on the dropdown box beside the Speaker.
+3. Click the dropdown next to the Speaker.

 5. Select AirPods from the list of available devices.